learnlinux/tuxlab-app/docs/db_schema.md

 # Database Schema
-The following document describes the MongoDB Schema used by the TuxLab app.
+The following document describes the MongoDB Schema used by the TuxLab app:

 ### Courses Database
 ```